Testimony ends in Donald Trump’s civil fraud trial, but the verdict isn’t expected until next month

 James’ lawsuit accuses Trump, his company and key executives — including sons Donald Trump Jr. and Eric Trump — of deceiving banks and insurers by giving them financial statements that padded the ex-president’s wealth by billions of dollars.

-The suit claims the documents larded the value of such prominent and and personally significant holdings as his Trump Tower penthouse in New York and his Mar-a-Lago club and home in Florida, as well as golf courses, hotels, a Wall Street office building and more.
+The suit claims the documents overvalued such prominent and personally significant holdings as his Trump Tower penthouse in New York and his Mar-a-Lago club and home in Florida, as well as golf courses, hotels, a Wall Street office building and more.
+State lawyers contend that Trump got lower interest rates and other benefits because of his stated riches.

-The defendants deny any wrongdoing, and Trump has made that vehemently clear on the witness stand, in the courthouse hallway, and and in frequent comments on his Truth Social platform.
+The defendants deny any wrongdoing, and Trump has vehemently made that clear on the witness stand, in the courthouse hallway, and on his Truth Social platform.

-“A total hit job,” he railed Wednesday in an all-caps post that reiterated his complaints that there was “no jury, no victim.”
+“A total hit job,” he railed Wednesday in an all-caps post.
 Both James and the judge are Democrats, and Trump casts the case as a partisan attack.

-Trump not only testified but voluntarily sat in on several other days of the trial.
-He wasn’t there Wednesday to see testimony conclude.
-James, who has attended with some regularity, watched from the courtroom audience.
+Trump not only testified but voluntarily sat in on several other days of the trial, though not Wednesday.
+James watched from the courtroom audience.

 Trump took a significant legal hit even before the trial, when Engoron ruled that he engaged in fraud.
 The judge ordered that a receiver take control of some of the ex-president’s properties, but an appeals court has frozen that order for now.